Sarah Ashton-Cirillo: Transition toward military role (August–October 2022)

-October 2022–present: Military career
+Front-line soldier and emissary to D.C.
+(October 2022 – May 2023)

 Ashton-Cirillo was already prepared to enlist in the AFU by the time of the missile strike on Kyiv, and sought enlistment at a recruitment station shortly thereafter; on 12 October 2022 she announced by tweet that she had entered the AFU as a senior combat medic.
 She then resigned as a correspondent at LGBTQ Nation.
-She has said that, "as a country girl from the [American] South" she "know[s] how to shoot", and that she had previous training in medicine.
+She said that, "as a country girl from the [American] South" she "know[s] how to shoot", and that she had previous training in medicine.
 Her colonel determined that her transgender status was not an issue, and she passed the standard physical exam.
 She completed her combat medic training on 27 October.
-She was initially assigned to the Noman Çelebicihan Battalion.
+She was initially assigned to the Noman Çelebicihan Battalion, where she was given the call sign Blonde.
 According to Ashton-Cirillo and journalist Ayder Muzhdabaev (the latter writing in a blog post with Ukrainska Pravda), the Crimean Tatar unit is led by Lenur Islyamov.

 Ashton-Cirillo does not speak Ukrainian, but communicates with fellow soldiers in English, Spanish, or German, or through Google Translate.
 In an interview with Croatian TV channel N1 two and a half weeks into her enlistment, she proclaimed, as she had before, that "Ukraine has already won" and called for a return to the 1991 borders.
-She said that she has been issued an AK-74 in addition to her equipment as a medic and that she would use it to suppress enemy fire.
+She said that she had been issued an AK-74 in addition to her equipment as a medic and that she would use it to suppress enemy fire.
 She told the Blade that she had won praise in her unit after Russian state media featured footage of her firing a machine gun and vowing to retake Crimea.